Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Introduction

 Despite extensive theoretical and experimental studies, the impact of nonlinear motional mode coupling (\co) on entangling gate fidelity remains largely uncharacterized—particularly in global-mode trapped-ion processors, where large ion crystals share collective motional modes.
 In these systems, all-to-all connectivity between qubits is achieved through the collective motion of the ion crystal, whose mode spectrum becomes increasingly dense as the number of ions grows—opening new resonant pathways for unwanted nonlinear interactions.
 Because entangling gates rely on the controlled evolution of these shared modes \cite{Cirac1995,Srensen2000}, preserving their linearity is critical to gate performance.
 In contrast to modular or QCCD-based architectures \cite{Kielpinski2002}---which localize entangling operations to small subsets of ions---global-mode systems must contend with the full complexity of their collective dynamics.
 Thus, understanding and mitigating the effects of \co is vital for scaling up such architectures.

-Previous work has explored nonlinearity in ion motion, including frequency shifts and mode distortions due to anharmonic trap potentials \cite{Nie2009,Home2011} and resonant energy exchange between collective modes arising from third-order terms in the Coulomb potential \cite{Roos2008,Nie2009,Marquet2003}.
-Related studies have leveraged motional nonlinearity for quantum simulation \cite{Ding2018}, phonon counting \cite{Ding2017}, and quantum thermodynamic experiments \cite{Maslennikov2019}, but their impact on entangling gates remains unexplored.
-In this work, we systematically study the effects of \co on entangling gate fidelity in large global-mode trapped-ion systems.
-To this end, we develop a general technique to identify \co in trapped ion systems and study its effect on the M{\o}lmer-S{\o}rensen (MS) gate \cite{Srensen2000} fidelity via numerical simulation.
-We apply this framework to multiple architectures, including two-dimensional (2D) ion crystals in Penning traps as well as surface-electrode rf traps confining both linear ion chains and 2D crystals.
+Previous work has explored motional nonlinearities in trapped-ion systems, including frequency shifts and mode distortions arising from anharmonic trap potentials and Coulomb interactions~\cite{Wu2013,McAneny2014,Marquet2003,Roos2008,Nie2009,Home2011}.
+In the context of two-dimensional Coulomb crystals, Porras \& Cirac showed that anharmonic couplings between axial and in-plane modes in an ideal triangular lattice can impose temperature-dependent decoherence limits on ``pushing'' entangling gates~\cite{Porras2006}.
+Related studies have examined nonlinearity in the magnetic gradient induced coupling (MAGIC) architecture~\cite{Nagies2025} and more generally in linear chains~\cite{Marquet2003,Roos2008,Nie2009,Home2011}.
+Motional nonlinearity has also been leveraged as a resource for quantum simulation~\cite{Ding2018,Ding2017co}, phonon counting~\cite{Ding2017}, nonlinearity-enabled robust entangling gates~\cite{Le2025}, and quantum thermodynamic experiments~\cite{Maslennikov2019,Nimmrichter2017}, yet its impact on entangling operations in trapped-ion quantum processors remains largely unexplored.
+In this work, we systematically study the effects of \co{} on entangling-gate fidelity in large global-mode trapped-ion systems.
+To our knowledge, this is the first systematic, architecture-spanning computation of third-order Coulomb (triad) couplings built from exact finite-crystal equilibria (including Penning and radiofrequency (rf) Paul trap spectra), enabling quantitative triad statistics and gate-fidelity maps.
+To this end, we develop a general technique to identify \co{} in trapped-ion systems and study its effect on the \MSGATE{} fidelity via numerical simulation, applying this framework to multiple architectures, including two-dimensional (2D) ion crystals in Penning traps and rf Paul traps confining both linear ion chains and 2D crystals.